makankosappoh/Finance-Automation-Project-/README.md

-# 💼 Finance Automation Project Using Python-Streamlit-OpenCV-MediaPipe
+# 💼 Finance Automation Project Using Python-Streamlit-OpenCV-MediaPipe.

 A Streamlit-based Solo-Project built that simplifies bank statement analysis.
 The app uses Python libraries such as **pandas**, **NumPy**, **OpenCV**, and **MediaPipe**.
 It provides a smart login interface (via webcam hand gesture or direct button) and a project dashboard to display insights from uploaded bank statements.